janm31415/j3d/README.md

 Next, run CMake to generate a solution file on Windows, a make file on Linux, or an XCode project on MacOs.
 You can build j3d without building other external projects (as all necessary dependencies are delivered with the code).

+On MacOs, you might need to install X11.
+This can be done with the command

+    brew install --cask xquartz

+Furthermore it is possible that linking with OpenGL fails.
+That's because I've hardcoded the location of my OpenGL binaries in the j3d/CMakeLists.txt file.
+Simply change the location of the OpenGL include and library folders/files and you should be good to go.

 The default multithreading approach uses `std::thread`.
 There is however the option to use multithreading via [Intel's TBB library](https://software.intel.com/content/www/us/en/develop/tools/threading-building-blocks.html).
 This is an option in CMake: set the `JTK_THREADING` variable to `tbb`.
 You will have to make sure that you have the correct dll files and lib files to link with TBB.
 You can set the necessary variables `TBB_INCLUDE_DIR` and `TBB_LIBRARIES` via CMake.

 If you build for a Mac M1 with ARM processor, then set the CMake variables JTK_TARGET to arm.